Malka Jaan

-Malka Jaan (born: Adeline Victoria Hemmings; c.
-1855 – c.
-1907) was an Indian courtesan (tawaif), singer, poet and Kathak dancer who was active in the late 19th and early 20th centuries.
-She was a prominent figure in the cultural life of Banaras and later Kolkata, and is best known as the mother and early musical guru of Gauhar Jaan, a pioneering recording artist of India.
+Malka Jaan (born: Adeline Victoria Hemmings; 1855 – 1907) was an Indian courtesan (tawaif), singer, poet and Kathak dancer who was active in the late 19th and early 20th centuries.
+She was known as Malka Jaan of Calcutta and Malka Jaan of Benaras.
+She was a prominent figure in the cultural life of Banaras and later Calcutta, and is best known as the mother and early musical guru of Gauhar Jaan, a pioneering recording artist of India.

 Early life

 Malka Jaan was born Adeline Victoria Hemmings, the daughter of a British soldier and a local Hindu woman named Rukmini.
-She was born in Allahabad since childhood she was a talented singer and dancer from a young age.
-In 1872, she married Robert William Yeoward, a factory engineer of Armenian descent.
-The couple had a daughter, Eileen Angelina Yeoward, in 1873 in Azamgarh.
-The marriage ended in 1879 due to her husband's affair, and Victoria and her daughter faced financial hardship.
+She was born in Allahabad, and since childhood she was a talented singer and dancer from a young age.

 Career

-In 1881, after her divorce, Victoria and her daughter moved to Banaras (now Varanasi).
-They were mentored by a Muslim nobleman named Khursheed.
-In Banaras, Victoria and Eileen converted to Islam.
-Victoria adopted the name Malka Jaan, and her daughter was renamed Gauhar Jaan.
-Malka Jaan, already trained in music and dance, became a well-regarded courtesan in the city.
+In 1881, after her divorce, Hemmings and her daughter moved to Banaras and Hemmings adopted the name Malka Jaan.
+Already trained in music and dance, she became a well-regarded courtesan in the city.
 To distinguish herself from other popular performers with the same name, she was known as "Badi" (elder) Malka Jaan.

-Malka Jaan relocated to Calcutta (now Kolkata) in 1883 and quickly established herself in the court of Nawab Wajid Ali Shah at Matiaburj.
+Malka Jaan relocated to Calcutta in 1883 and quickly established herself in the court of Nawab Wajid Ali Shah at Matiaburj.
 Malka Jaan became one of the city's most celebrated performers between the 1870s and 1890s.
 Within three years, she had purchased a building at 24 Chitpore Road (now Rabindra Sarani), which became a cultural hub for music and poetry.
 She was a noted poet (Sahib-e Divan poet) and published a collection of Urdu poems titled Makhzan-e-Ulfat-e-Malka Jan.

-As a successful musician and courtesan, Malka Jaan oversaw her daughter Gauhar Jaan's extensive musical training.
-Gauhar received instruction in various classical and light classical forms from renowned masters at their home in Calcutta.
-Under her mother's guidance, Gauhar Jaan learned Kathak dance, Hindustani classical music (including thumri and khayal), Bengali kirtan, and Rabindra Sangeet.
-Malka Jaan ensured that Gauhar was fully trained and poised to begin her own career.
-Gauhar gave her first performance in the royal court of Darbhanga in 1888 and became a court musician.

 Personal life

-At the age of 15, she met Robert William Yeoward, an engineer of Armenian descent, who fell in love with her and married her in 1872.
-The couple had a daughter, Eileen Angelina Yeoward, born in Azamgarh in 1873 but the marriage ended in 1879.
+At the age of 15, she met Robert William Yeoward, an engineer of Armenian descent, whom she married in 1872.
+The couple had a daughter, Eileen Angelina Yeoward, born in Azamgarh in 1873; the marriage ended in 1879.

+After her divorce she met Khurshid.
+Malka then converted to Islam and legally changed her name from Adeline Victoria Hemmings to Malka Jaan.
+She also converted her daughter and changed her name from Eileen Angelina Yeoward to Gauhar Jaan.
+She remained as a practicing and devout Muslim for the rest of her life.